glidejs/docs/extending-transformers.md

 algolia: true
 ---

 [[lead]]Glide uses transformers to mutate `translate` value.
-They mutates it's value to achive e.q. centered focusing or rtl movement.[[/lead]]
+They mutates it's value to achieve e.q. centered focusing or right-to-left movement.[[/lead]]

 ## Using Transformers

 The transformer is a simple `function` that returns an `object` with `modify()` method.

-It's importand to understand that transformers works like piplines - previously modified value is passed to the next transformer, so order of transformers matters!
+> It's importand to understand that transformers works like piplines - previously modified value is passed to the next transformer, so order of transformers matters!

 #### Creating Custom Transformers